Happy-Samal/PasswordManager/README.md

 ## Overview

-Password Manager is a web application designed for save your password .
-It allows users to save password list.
+Password Manager is a web application that allows users to securely store and manage their passwords in one place.
+All sensitive data is stored in a database and protected using modern authentication and encryption techniques.

+The application supports user authentication, encrypted password storage, and protected routes so that only authenticated users can access their saved credentials.

 ## Website host on